2 November 1994

 That it is absolutely impossible to aspire having a normal looking relationship on the outside, and enjoy meaningful, layered consent play in private.

-Consent play, as it turned out, wasn’t a sexual preference at all.
+So in the end consent play, wasn’t a sexual preference at all;

-If I wanted to write a book that would serve the world, it had to be on the relationship style itself.
-Which I found a totally boring topic, I didn’t want to write an entirely boring book about.
+If I wanted to write a book that would serve the world, it had to be on the relationship style itself, which I found a totally boring topic.

 But it was this relationship style, which me and Bear had accidentally invented, which was the basis for the great sex life.

-But our consent play would never have existed without that Catherine Tramell, Nick Curran, Basic Instinct relationship style.
+But I knew now that our consent play would never have existed without that Catherine Tramell, Nick Curran, Basic Instinct relationship style.

-And with Bear gone, not a lover in sight, and my self-awareness reaching new lows after every workweek – there was nothing left to write about.
+And with Bear gone, not a lover in sight, and my self-esteem reaching new lows after every workweek, there was nothing left to write about.

 Or it had been, because “it” wasn’t anymore.